-- 1. Since at least January 1, 2017, GCE has orchestrated a racketeering scheme to induce students-including Plaintiffs and the other Class members-to enroll in doctoral degree programs at Grand Canyon University, which has been controlled by GCE, by lying to students about how much they would need to pay to obtain their doctoral degrees from Grand Canyon University. - 2.
-Both federal law and regulations promulgated by the U.S. Department of Education ("ED") require GCE, which had an exclusive agreement with Grand Canyon University to provide marketing and student recruitment, to give prospective students accurate information as to the true cost of the doctoral programs at Grand Canyon University.
-Yet, GCE lied about doctoral program costs-repeatedly and persistently-to students like Plaintiffs and the other Class members. - 3.
-Throughout the Class Period-January 1, 2017, to the present-GCE has propagated false information about the true cost of Grand Canyon University's doctoral programs in a variety of ways: on the Grand Canyon University website, through marketing materials sent by mail and email by GCE's sales representatives, and in enrollment applications and agreements.
+1. Since at least 2017, GCE has orchestrated a racketeering scheme to induce students-including Plaintiffs and the other Class Members-to enroll in doctoral degree programs at Grand Canyon University, which has been controlled by GCE, by lying to students about how much they would need to pay to obtain their doctoral degrees from Grand Canyon University.

+2. Both federal law and regulations promulgated by the U.S. Department of Education ("ED") require GCE, which had an exclusive agreement with Grand Canyon University to provide marketing and student recruitment, to give prospective students accurate information as to the true cost of the doctoral programs at Grand Canyon University.2 Yet, GCE lied about doctoral program costs-repeatedly and persistently-to students like Plaintiffs and the other Class Members.

+3. GCE has propagated false information about the true cost of Grand Canyon University's doctoral programs in a variety of ways: on the Grand Canyon University website, through marketing materials sent by mail and email by GCE's sales representatives, and in enrollment applications and agreements.